A Brief History

 It might be a good idea to find a wife named Baker or Cook, but not so much a doctor named Butcher, Slaughter or Bonebreaker.
 And what is the deal with two first names for your first and last name?
 John Wayne, Barney Frank, Ray Charles, can they not afford a last name?
 Why do assassins always seem to have three names?
 Except of course Sirhan Sirhan, which is an entirely new line of questions…

 By now you are probably wondering, “What does Zarzeczny mean?”
 I have been told it means something like “riverside” or “river edge” in Polish, as my father’s ancestors apparently lived by a river.
 Thank goodness they did not live next to an insane asylum or I might be Dr. Nuthouse!
-What does your name mean?
+Question for students (and subscribers): What does your name mean?
+Please let us know in the comments section below this article.

 For more information, please see…